hashicorp/terraform-website/content/source/docs/enterprise/vcs/index.html.md

 For most supported VCS providers, TFE does not need an SSH key — it can do everything it needs with the provider's API and an OAuth token.
 The exception is Bitbucket Server, which requires an SSH key for downloading repository contents.
 The [setup instructions for Bitbucket Server](./bitbucket-server.html) include this step.

 For other VCS providers, most organizations will not need to add an SSH private key.
-However, if the organization repositories include git submodules that can only be accessed via SSH, an SSH key can be added along with the OAuth credentials.
+However, if the organization repositories include Git submodules that can only be accessed via SSH, an SSH key can be added along with the OAuth credentials.

 To add an SSH key to a VCS connection, finish configuring OAuth in the organization settings, and then use the "add a private SSH key" link on the OAuth Configuration page to add a private key that has access to the submodule repositories.
 When setting up a workspace, if submodules are required, select "Include submodules on clone".
 More at [Workspace settings](../workspaces/settings.html).